ivancasanovaas/football-transfer-market-network/codes/README.md

 # Codes

 This folder contains the necessary codes to reproduce the results shown in the [report](../football-transfer-market-network.pdf).
-The programing language is FORTRAN95, as it is more efficient to compute properties and simulate network dynamics, but the plots are generated with the MatPlotLib library, from Python.
+The programing language is FORTRAN95, as it is more efficient to compute properties and simulate network dynamics, but the plots are generated with the [MatPlotLib library](https://matplotlib.org/), from [Python](https://www.python.org/).

 ## Modules

-3 modules were created to complete the requirements:
+4 modules were created to complete the requirements:

+0. **Random number generator:**  (`random_number_generator.f95`): This module generates a random number by initializing the system wwith a seed.
+It is necessary to include the file `r1279block.h` in the same folder of this module.

 1. **Structural properties** (`structural_properties.f95`): This module contains functions & subroutines to read an undirected and unweighted network (given in edge list format), and calculate its structural properties (number of edges and nodes, list of degrees, list of neighbors and pointer, degree distributions, average nearest neighbors degree and clustering coefficient).

-2. **Equilibrium models:**  (`equilibrium_models.f95`): This program contains two functions to maximally randomize the original undirected andunweighted network with two methods, mantaining the degree distribution.
+2. **Equilibrium models:**  (`equilibrium_models.f95`): This module contains two functions to maximally randomize the original undirected andunweighted network with two methods, mantaining the degree distribution.
 The random rewiring process (RW) & the configuration model (CM) are both presented.

-3. **SIS dynamics:**  (`SIS_dynamics.f95`): This program reads a undirected and unweighted network given in edge list format and simulates the Susceptible Infected-Susceptible model with the Gillepsie algorithm.
+3. **SIS dynamics:**  (`SIS_dynamics.f95`): This module reads a undirected and unweighted network given in edge list format and simulates the Susceptible Infected-Susceptible model with the Gillepsie algorithm.
 An initial number of infected nodes and an infection rate are required as input parameters.

 ## Running the main program